 Contemplation practices are about arousing, focusing and sustaining attention.
 This requires us to develop the counter-intuitive habit of relaxing the mind voluntarily and independently of external conditions.

-Three key qualities are needed for digital contemplation: relaxation, inner stillness, and clarity of attention.
+Three key qualities are needed for contemplation: relaxation, inner stillness, and clarity of intention.

 In other words, we need ‘to tend to’ ourselves through the day and not rely on a sudden event in the external environment, such as a car crossing our path unexpectedly, to ‘bring us to’ voluntarily paying attention.
-We can develop this ability if we practice daily, our life will flourish if we do.
+We can develop this ability if we make a commitment to leading a considered life.

 This is the aim of the practices in this bank.
 Explore the Practices